snapp-cab/swift-style-guide/README.markdown

 ### Updated for Swift 3 (TODO: Update for Swift 4)

-We created this style guide to keep the code in our codebase nice and consistent — even though we have many different developers working on the code.
+We created this style guide to keep the code in our codebase nice and consistent — even though we have many developers working on the code.
 Our overarching goals are clarity, consistency and brevity, in that order.

 ## Table of Contents